nestoregon/nestoregon.github.io/sub_pages/bachelor_thesis.md

 # Bachelor Thesis - Autonomous Robotics Platforms
-The goal of this thesis was to provide learning tool for the University of Skövde to be able to teach robotics.
+The goal of this thesis was to provide a learning tool for the University of Skövde to be able to teach robotics.

 ## Tools
 - [ROS](https://www.ros.org/) (Robot Operative System).
 This framework is widely used for agile development of robotic platforms.